-Since the Mini Piped Water Supply Scheme is being implemented in an empty government-owned land, there is no land acquisition, which will prevent any construction induced impacts.
+Since the Non piped Deep Tara Tubewell Schemes is being implemented in an empty government-owned land, no land acquisition will be required which will prevent construction induced impacts.
 During construction, movements of heavy vehicles or construction materials may cause damages to the shelters or assets.
 If any damages are reported, DPHE will hold consultations with the site management along with contractors and camp focal points to take mitigation measures according to ESMF and RPF.